Helping Horses & Humans Around The World Quickly Past Attention, Trust, Fear & Respect Issues

 Aggression can have a physical cause as well as a fear and disrespect cause.
 If a horse is in pain, it will not want to work or cooperate any better than a human will under pain.

-Another ill-tempered Oldenburger-Paint had a bucking, rearing and just general inconsistent behavior.
+Another ill-tempered Oldenburger-Paint had a bucking, rearing and just generally inconsistent behavior.
 His attitude seemed somewhat better after the bonder but not anywhere near what I would have expected.
-When he came back into the pen for an under saddle exam I immediately noticed a weird dip in his lumbar region.
-Why I hadn't noticed it before I have no idea but as he passed in front a light colored panel I saw it in his silhouette.
+When he came back into the pen for an under saddle session I immediately noticed a weird dip in his lumbar region.
+Why I hadn't noticed it before I have no idea but as he passed in front of a light colored sign panel on the wall I saw it in his silhouette.
 Upon closer examination I noticed he had several lumbar vertebrae out of position.
 And as I looked at him I noticed he had a number of cervical vertebrae out as well.
-My partner, Kellie Sharpe, also discovered he had a shoulder out and stifle problems.
+My horse partner at the time also discovered he had a shoulder out and stifle problems.
 I have not seen one that bad in a long time.

-I discovered a few months later that the bridge he's backed off of was NOT the little trail training bridge I first thought it was.
-And I also discovered he had backed off *TWO DIFFERENT BRIDGES* in separate instances.
-No amount of bonding will make a horse like that a dream puff.
+No amount of bonding will make a horse who has gone through that sort of thing a cream puff.
 A horse in that condition simply cannot be expected to be cooperative.
-His owner bluntly told me his riding days were over until he was certifiably sound.
-When even half of these problems are corrected, he will be a different horse.
+His owner told me his riding days were over until he was certifiably sound.
+When even half of his problems are corrected, he will be a different horse.

 When horses with vertebrae out place are corrected there is almost always an immediate improvement in demeanor and temper.
-When they are properly aligned again, they are MUCH less flighty, spooky and aggressive.
+When the subluxations are properly aligned again, the horses are MUCH less flighty, spooky and aggressive.

-If a horse habitually pays no attention to you, stands in your space, does what it wants to do, is stubborn and generally resistant and you have the feeling it just doesn't give a hoot whether you are there or not, it is quite often a respect issue.
+If a horse habitually pays no attention to you, stands in your space, does what it wants to do, is stubborn and generally resistant and you have the feeling the horse just doesn't give a hoot whether you are there or not, it is quite often a respect issue.

 If a horse is ill-tempered, inconsistent, jerky, spooky and defies all efforts to successfully accomplish at least half of what you are trying then the chances are good you have a pain issue.
 You may also have some respect problems, but pain is almost certainly your main concern.
 Get the pain dealt with and if the problem doesn't disappear, it will be easier to deal with.

 One participant had a standing still while mounting problem AND a backing problem in addition to cervical problems.
 I directed her to take him to the center of the pen and mount.
 If he moved away send him out for a couple of bonder reaffirmation laps and then bring him back and try it again.
 When he stood after a couple of times she demonstrated his backing...or rather she demonstrated his ability to back away from an annoyance.
-She pulled the reins back and verbally told him to back.
-The snaffle pinched his jaws apart and the reins tucked his chin and flexed his neck.
-After several of these pulls, he'd just back out of the flex.
+She pulled the reins back firmly and held them while verbally telling him to back.
+The snaffle pinched his jaws apart, the reins tucked his chin and htper-flexed his neck.
+After several of these pulls, he'd finally just back out of the flex.
 The horse never learned to back from the ground on any kind of cue.
 If a horse won't back properly from the ground, it probably won't back correctly from the back.

-I didn't get to get into the mouths as much as I would have liked to which is another thing I'll correct in future clinics.
-But I was able to find wolf and canine teeth in a number of the horses.
-Some of the participants were surprised to find them, others said they were told there was no problem because they were still below the gumline; some said their practitioner merely nipped them off; some said they were told the bit wouldn't reach them; and some said they had them removed.
+I didn't get to get into the subject of mouths as much as I would have liked to, which is another thing I'll correct in future clinics.
+But I was able to find wolf teeth in a number of the horses.
+Some of the participants were surprised to find them, others said they were told there was no problem because they were still below the gum line; some said their practitioner merely nipped them off; some said they were told the bit wouldn't reach them; and some said they had them removed even though they were still there.

-While we are on the mouth subject I was shown a snaffle that had about 8 copper filled saw grooves on each side.
+While we are on the mouth subject one of the attendees showed me a snaffle bit that had about 8 copper filled saw grooves on each side.
 I licked it to get an idea of how to describe the taste, if any.
 I found nothing unusual about the bit as far as taste goes.
 I held it while I explained the rational behind copper bits and then we broke for lunch.

 At Wendy's my hand started itching and I looked at it and I saw a welt in the form of the bit complete with a circle the same size as the one where the bit was joined.
 Back at the clinic, I was able to show my hand to a number of people before the welt went away.
 I wonder how many horses who are given copper bits have a reaction to them.
 Another horse there had a German Silver allergy that caused mouth ulcers.
 If you feel your bit is causing you problems, check the teeth and the metal.